1042976/leetcode/0308_Range_Sum_Query_2D_Mutable/README.md

 ### 308.Range Sum Query 2D - Mutable

-**In Segment Tree solution, the time and space complexity for each method are:**
+In the Segment Tree solution, the time and space complexity for each method are as follows:

-constructor  - O(MN) and O(MN)
+- constructor: O(MN) and O(MN)

-update - O(logM * logN) and O(1)
+- update: O(logM * logN) and O(1)

-sumRegion - O(logM * logN) and O(logN)
+- sumRegion: O(logM * logN) and O(logN)

-The space complexity of the sumRegion could be O(1) but here we define an array to store possible column indices to avoid trying to get the same column indices repeatedly.
+The space complexity of the sumRegion method could be O(1), but in this case, we define an array to store possible column indices, which helps avoid repeated attempts to obtain the same column indices.

-This link is helpful to understand the structure of the 2D Segment Tree: https://www.geeksforgeeks.org/two-dimensional-segment-tree-sub-matrix-sum/
+To better understand the structure of the 2D Segment Tree, this link may be helpful: https://www.geeksforgeeks.org/two-dimensional-segment-tree-sub-matrix-sum/

-**In BIT solution, the time and space complexity for each method are:**
+In the Binary Indexed Tree (BIT) solution, the time and space complexity for each method are as follows:

-constructor - O(MN) and O(MN)
+- constructor: O(MN) and O(MN)

-update - O(logM * logN) and O(1)
+- update: O(logM * logN) and O(1)

-sumRegion - O(logM * logN) and O(1)
+- sumRegion: O(logM * logN) and O(1)

 #### 1.Segment Tree (8ms - 37ms)